-Day 5, Sun, Jan 26.
+Day 5, Sun, Jan 25.
 Victoria and Bellavista Nature Reserve.
 This morning will find us in the small but usually birdy Bellavista reserve, searching for White-bibbed Manakin, Sooty Ant-Tanager, White-mantled Barbet, and several other range-restricted species.
-We'll depart after the day warms up, heading for our next destination but making a few birding stops en route.
+We'll depart after the day warms up, heading for our next destination..
 Night in Rio Claro.

-Day 6, Mon, Jan 27.
+Day 6, Mon, Jan 26.
 Rio Claro Nature Reserve and Park.
 We'll rise early to get a jump on the heat (a theme for the next few days!), to make the short drive from our hotel to the beautiful reserve.
-It's likely we'll bird a bit along the entrance road, then take an uphill trail by the lodges called the Mulata Trail, which has many of the species we seek.
+It's likely we'll bird a bit along the entrance road, which has many of the species we seek.
 After lunch, we'll walk the more level paved trail along the river in search of Magdalena Antbird; and after dinner, we'll do this trail for our Oilbird experience!
 We sometimes also see bulldog bats (fishing bats) emerge with the Oilbirds.
 Night in Rio Claro.

-Day 7, Tue, Jan 28.
+Day 7, Tue, Jan 27.
 To Reinita Cielo Azul: Cerulean Warbler Reserve.
 Today is mostly a long travel day, but we'll certainly bird the hotel grounds (and nearby) in the morning before saddling up to head toward San Vincente de Chucurí, almost 5 hours distant, by far the longest of our travel days (but we're there for 3 nights!).
 At San Vincente de Chucurí, we'll transfer to 4x4 vehicles to reach our simple lodge (limited singles available here).
 Night at the Cerulean Warbler Reserve.

-Day 8, Wed, Jan 29.
+Day 8, Wed, Jan 28.
 Cerulean Warbler Reserve.
+NOTE: We may switch Day 8 and 9.
 Today (depending on the weather), we will drive up to the dense forest above the lodge.
 Once at the forest edge, we have a challenging climb on the cobbled trail that is very slippery when wet (and it's usually wet!).
 If you use a walking stick or benefit from resting on the perch of a folding stool, this is the place for them.
-We will work our way steadily upward, trying for a variety of fine birds: Gorgeted Wood-Quail, Parker's Antbird, Black Inca, and Magdalena Tapaculo (yariguiorum).
-We'll have a welcome picnic lunch in the forest.
-In the afternoon, we'll bird near the lodge in hopes of finding Niceforo's Wren, Turquoise Dacnis, and perhaps a few other fancy endemics.
+We will work our way steadily upward, trying for a variety of fine birds: Parker's Antbird, Black Inca, and Magdalena Tapaculo (yariguiorum).
+We'll have a welcome picnic lunch in the forest or lunch back at the lodge.
+In the afternoon, we'll bird near the lodge in hopes of finding Turquoise Dacnis, and perhaps a few other fancy birds.
 It is not a strenuous day (we don't go fast), but it is a tiring day that requires concentration to avoid slipping.
 Night at the Cerulean Warbler Reserve.